turingschool-examples/fitlit-starter-kit/README.md

 ### Contributor comments
 <em><small>I really enjoyed this project.
 It was a challenge, but I learned much more from this project than from any of other project at Turing.
 I would like to go back and take some time to work on it further.
 It was a simulation of a current useful and viable application on the market today and I appreciated working on a relevant product. -Brandy Mello</small></em>

+<em><small>Challenging but rewarding.
+With this project we came to the understanding on how to write better tests.
+As well as see how much easier it was to build the project with already tested code. -Amanda Sierra Lopez</small></em>

 ## Objectives